gridlocdev/v/doc/docs.md

 ```

 A channel can be closed to indicate that no further objects can be pushed.
 Any attempt
-to do so will then result in a runtime panic (with the exception of `select` and
+to do so will then result in a runtime panic (except for `select` and
 `try_push()` - see below).
 Attempts to pop will return immediately if the
 associated channel has been closed and the buffer is empty.
 This situation can be
 handled using an `or {}` block (see [Handling options/results](#handling-optionsresults)).